Pluto28/chip8/README.md

 - Arch Linux:

-- Fedora
+- Fedora:

-To install SDL2 without using a package manager, you can follow the tutorial in their site by follow [this] {https://wiki.libsdl.org/Installation} link
+To install SDL2 without using a package manager, you can follow the tutorial in their site by follow [this](https://wiki.libsdl.org/Installation) link